seb1k/intune-macos-template/README.md

 ## Add template

-Add this template in Microsoft Intune in the same way as other macOS passcode configuration profiles :
+Add this template in the same way as other macOS passcode configuration profiles :

 https://learn.microsoft.com/en-us/defender-endpoint/mac-install-with-intune#step-2-network-filter